-Our analysis has estimated that the economic value of the combined potential gross benefits due to peak demand reductions delivered by the six initiatives we have studied ranges between \$1.5 and \$4.6 billion, over 2012-13 to 2021-22.
-The following table summarises the estimated gross benefits for each initiative.
+Our analysis has estimated that the economic value of the peak demand reductions potentially achieved by the five core initiatives we have studied ranges between \$1.5 and \$4.6 billion, over 2012-13 to 2021-22.
+Table 1 summarises the estimated gross benefits for each initiative.